jradwan/tivo_now_playing/README.md

 # Setup
 Edit bin/tivo_settings.php and make the necessary changes for your environment.
 * wgetpath: path to wget
-* mymak: your TiVo MAK (media access key)
+* mymak: your TiVo MAK (Media Access Key)
-* mysubnet: first three bytes of your local network IP addresses
+* mysubnet: first three bytes of your local network IP addresses (for use in tivos array)
 * tivos: add your TiVo boxes to this array (see file for examples)

 There are other settings than those in the file, see the comments for details and experiment!